teach-plt/plt-errata/README.md

 ### Chapter 4, Type Checking

+p.
+64 Exercise 4-0: "`1 + 2 + "hello" + 1 + 2` ... which type of `+`
+applies to each of the four additions.
+Recall that `+` is left associative!"

+A disclaimer should be added here that a programming language would be ill-designed that allowed the value of an expression depend on an arbitrary choice of association order of a usually associative operator like `+`.
+(In this case the value, is either `"3hello12"` or `"12hello3"` depending on the association order.)
+A sane language would guarantee the usual law _(x + y) + z = x + (y + z)_ to the extend possible.
+(Note that for floating points it holds only approximately!)

 #### 4.7 The validity of statements and function definitions

 The judgement for checking statements should be formulated as